 “Hey, Lincoln.
 How’s it going?
 Talk about a bluebird day, huh?”
-Jax swept one arm up in a half-circle toward the sky.
-Lincoln followed her gaze, surprised to see that the sky was indeed an extra intense shade of blue.
+She swept one arm up in a half-circle.
+Lincoln squinted up at the sky and silently conceded it was indeed an intense shade of blue.
 “And how delicious is this snow?
 I love to ski!”

 Everything about her radiated joy and for a few seconds he vacillated between envy and annoyance.
 When was the last time anything had generated that kind of happiness inside of him?
-It didn’t matter was the response that took way too long to occur to him because he didn’t have time for such a superfluous emotion right now.
-This only served to heighten his irritation because how could she smile at a time like this much less gush about snow and skiing and the color of the sky?
+It didn’t matter was the response that took way too long in forming.
+Not that it mattered, he didn’t have time for such a superfluous emotion anyway.
+This only served to heighten his frustration because how could she smile at a time like this much less gush about snow and skiing and the color of the sky?

-Dropping her chin, she gave her skis an obvious once-over before bringing her emerald-packed gaze back up to eye him curiously.
+Dropping her chin, she gave her skis an obvious once-over before bringing her emerald-packed gaze back up to punch him with scathing curiosity.

-He answered with his signature wilting glare before he realized that it was likely ineffective beneath the lenses of his goggles.
+He answered with his signature wilting glare before realizing the ineffectiveness of the gesture behind the lenses of his goggles.
 He wrestled them from his face and settled them atop his helmet.
-“Funny,” he said flatly.

 “Was it?”
 Her lips tightened, curling slightly at the corners like she was grappling with a laugh.
 “Well, what does it look like I’m doing?
 I’m skiing, same as you.”

-“I mean, I have a good reason to be here instead of working.”
+“Meaning,” he explained, “I have a good reason to be here.”

-Expression dimming, she said, “Wait a sec, are you implying that I shouldn’t he here?
+Expression dimming, she said, “Wait a sec, are you implying that I shouldn’t be here?
 That it’s okay for you to be skiing today because you have a good reason, which is a friend’s birthday party, but I should be working?
 How old are you, by the way, thirteen?
 Will there be a sleepover, too?”
 She laughed at her joke.

 He couldn’t blame her; it was funny, or it would be if it weren’t at his expense.
 Why had he said it that way and given her ammunition to mock him?
-He was the one used to doing the mocking.
-It was a habit he’d been trying to curtail since he’d taken the city attorney job.
+Mocking was his thing.
+Granted, it was a habit he’d been trying to curtail in the last year since he’d taken the city attorney job.
 More to the point, since that stocking had come into his life and he’d bought into Kinley’s notion of fate and happiness and finding his purpose and tried to turn over a new leaf.
 Stupid leaf.
 He deserved her scorn.
 And he had implied exactly what she’d accused him of, which might be a little unfair on his part.
 He felt too warm and itchy beneath his layers.

 But still, why couldn’t she comprehend the significance of this case?
 He inhaled a deep breath, letting the ice-cold air melt this fiery affirmation while it was still unspoken.
 “I just meant, I thought we agreed you were going to give my case top priority.”

-“That again…” Looking skyward, her sentence trailed off with words he couldn’t decipher.
+“This again…” Her sentence trailed off with words he couldn’t decipher.
 Muttering, she reached down and snagged her helmet from the ground and then settled it on her head with a slap of one palm.
 With deft fingers, she latched the chin strap.
 For a few seconds she seemed distracted by something over Lincoln’s shoulder.
 He glanced behind him, didn’t see anything, and turned to find her securing goggles over her eyes.

 Pulling on her gloves, she said, “And I thought you understood that I can’t devote any more time to your case than I already am.
-It’s literally not possible.”
+It is literally not possible.”

 “Not when you’re spending the day skiing that’s for sure.”

-She went on in the same bright tone, slipping her hands into the handles of her poles, “Look, Vasser, just because you’re paying me to do a job doesn’t mean you get to dictate how I do it.
+She slipped her hands into the handles of her poles, “Look, Vasser, just because you’re paying me to do a job doesn’t mean you get to dictate how I do it.
 I promise you, I know what I’m doing.
 You’re an irritating control freak, are you aware of that?”

 He ignored her question and asked one of his own, “What are you doing then?
-Because from where I’m standing I can’t see that it’s anything.”
+Because from where I’m standing I can’t see that it’s much of anything.”

 “What is that supposed to mean?”
-Her voice had a slight edge to it now and Lincoln couldn’t help but feel gratified, glad that he was finally getting through to her.
+Her tone had a bite to it now and Lincoln couldn’t help but feel gratified, glad that he was finally getting through to her.

-“What I mean is that you won’t answer your phone, you don’t call or text me back.
-You’re never at your office.
-Who has office hours at the crack of dawn and in the middle of the night, by the way?”
+“What I mean is that you won’t answer your phone, you don’t return messages, text or email.
+And you’re never at your office.
+Who has office hours at the crack of dawn and in the middle of the night?”